Berlin-Hamster-Single-Cell-Consortium/Single-cell-sequencing-of-COVID-19-pathogenesis-in-golden-Hamsters-/README.md

 We have used a combined hamster/virus fasta/gtf file.
 For creating and downloading the gtf file, see the https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162208 (data processing entries describe how the downloadable file ma1_genes_longer.gtf was generated).

 # Data analysis in R
 Processing cell ranger output: hamster_merging.R contains the code to create the various Seurat objects.
+For further processing of the blood sample object (seu_blood_combined_mtfilt_blood500.rds) refer to blood_preprocessing_clustering.R.
+The lung object (seu_lung_combined_mtfilt.rds), proceed with the integration code in lung_hamster_scRNAseq_integrate.R.

 Annotation of lung cell types from tabula muris / Travaglini et al.: lung_hamster_annotation.Rmd